MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Neil Jethani, Mukund Sudarshan, Ian Covert, Su-In Lee, Rajesh Ranganath. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Game Theory.
   - <details><summary>Digest</summary> Although Shapley values are theoretically appealing for explaining black-box models, they are costly to calculate and thus impractical in settings that involve large, high-dimensional models.
 To remedy this issue, we introduce FastSHAP, a new method for estimating Shapley values in a single forward pass using a learned explainer model.
 To enable efficient training without requiring ground truth Shapley values, we develop an approach to train FastSHAP via stochastic gradient descent using a weighted least-squares objective function.

+- Meaningfully Debugging Model Mistakes using Conceptual Counterfactual Explanations. [[paper]](https://arxiv.org/abs/2106.12723) [[code]](https://github.com/mertyg/debug-mistakes-cce)
+  - Abubakar Abid, Mert Yuksekgonul, James Zou. *ICML 2022*
+  - Key Word: Concept Activation Vectors; Counterfactual Explanations.
+  - <details><summary>Digest</summary> We propose a systematic approach, conceptual counterfactual explanations (CCE), that explains why a classifier makes a mistake on a particular test sample(s) in terms of human-understandable concepts (e.g. this zebra is misclassified as a dog because of faint stripes).
+We base CCE on two prior ideas: counterfactual explanations and concept activation vectors, and validate our approach on well-known pretrained models, showing that it explains the models' mistakes meaningfully.

 - DISSECT: Disentangled Simultaneous Explanations via Concept Traversals. [[paper]](https://arxiv.org/abs/2105.15164) [[code]](https://github.com/asmadotgh/dissect)
   - Asma Ghandeharioun, Been Kim, Chun-Liang Li, Brendan Jou, Brian Eoff, Rosalind W. Picard. *ICLR 2022*